mochi-hpc/mochi-abt-io/README.md

 # abt-io

 abt-io provides Argobots-aware wrappers to common POSIX I/O functions.

-The wrappers behave identically to their POSIX counterparts from a caller's point of view, but internally they delegate I/O system calls to a dedicated Argobots pool.
-The caller is suspended until the system call completes so that other concurrent ULTs can make progress in the mean time.
+Argobots (https://github.com/pmodels/argobots) is a threading package that provides light-weight _non-preemptable_ user-level threads.
+This means that if an Argobots thread executes a blocking I/O system call directly, it will block forward progress for all threads on that execution stream until that blocking I/O system call completes.

+The abt-io library addresses this problem by providing a set of wrapper functions that delegate blocking I/O system calls to a dedicated set of execution streams (i.e. pthreads) that perform the I/O operation on behalf of the caller.
+User level threads that invoke these wrappers will yield control until the I/O operation completes, allowing other user-level threads to continue execution.

-If multiple I/O operations are issued at the same time then they will make progress concurrently according to the number of execution streams assigned to abt-io.
+If multiple I/O operations are issued at the same time, then they will make progress concurrently according to the number of execution streams assigned to abt-io.